 - When should I cite a chapter instead of the whole book?

-- Do you italicize article titles in MLA?
+- Are article titles italicized in MLA?

 The title of an article is not italicized in MLA style, but placed in quotation marks.
 This applies to articles from journals, newspapers, websites, or any other publication.
 Use italics for the title of the source where the article was published.
 For example:“A Complete Guide to MLA Citation” is published on the Scribbr website.